petrizhang/crisp/README.md

 ## How to Use

 ### Use Crisp in Your Project
-Crisp is a header-only library, users could use Crisp by including Crisp header files in their projects.
+Crisp is a header-only library, you could use Crisp by simply including Crisp headers in your project.

-1. **Copy `crisp/src` into your project**.
+1. **Copy the `crisp` folder into your project**.
 2.
     - To use **Crisp macro api**, **`#include "CrispMacroAPI.h"`**.
     - To use **Crisp template api**, **`#include "CrispTemplateAPI.h"`**.